ej8899/tech-interview-questions/rp.md

 ## Automation / PowerShell
 (PowerShell mentioned but lacks script examples or real use cases.)

-**Describe a PowerShell script you created that solved a real problem.**
+**🔶 Describe a PowerShell script you created that solved a real problem.**
 - What did the script do and how was it triggered?
 - Is it something others use or rely on now?